-> 1. The document contains something that is either not in the specification or is in disagreement with the specification.
+1. The document contains something that is either not in the specification or disagrees with the specification.
 Invalid markup is therefore not necessarily in violation of anything.

-> 2. Invalid or violation sounds scary to the casual coder.
-On the other hand in context of the web developer’s lexicon;
+2. Invalid or violation sounds scary to the casual coder.
+On the other hand, in the context of the web developer’s lexicon;

-> a.
+a.
 They reflect markup that may be an addition to the specification

 b.
 Something the validator doesn’t recognize.

 Let’s not misunderstand.
 Poorly formed HTML can be a hassle to update.
 Furthermore, it may be a factor in search engine optimization.
 In addition, it can cause content to load slowly.

 Validators are great for quickly spot-checking volumes of markup.
 But validators are servants, not masters.
 W3C badges are effectively academic badges of honor.
 In contrast, validation is an admirable enough goal but is not always worth the return on investment in the real-world environment.

 W3C Testing the Big Boys